 Who, What, When, and Where?

-From January 21st to March 15th, Temple University invites all students and faculty to participate in a creative writing contest to commemorate the new Charles Library, publish selected works in the Short Story Dispenser, and celebrate short fiction across campus.
+From January 14th to March 8th, Temple University Libraries invites all students, faculty and staff to participate in a creative writing contest to commemorate the new Charles Library, publish selected works in the Short Story Dispenser, and celebrate short fiction across campus.
 Submissions must be short stories or poems of less than 8,000 characters, spaces included.

 The theme of this contest is: transformation

 French novelist, Antoine de Saint-Exupéry, wrote, “A single event can awaken within us a stranger totally unknown to us.
 To live is to be slowly born.”

 Transformation can take all shapes and sizes within our lives, whether it’s an interior transformation or something you can see taking place in the world around you.

 What transformation will take place in your story?

 A transformation is happening at Temple University right now.
 Every day, the plans are more fully realized, another brick is laid, and the new Charles Library is slowly coming to life.
 This won’t be the only literary renewal on campus this year, however.